 Birds Canada is hiring an experienced, highly-motivated, and personable field staff to assist with the Ontario Piping Plover Program.
-The majority of work will take place in Grey, Bruce and Simcoe Counties, with regular travel to all Piping Plover sites in Southern Ontario.
+The position is a 3 month contract, taking place at Piping Plover breeding beaches in Southern Ontario.

 The Piping Plover Technician will report daily to the Ontario Piping Plover Coordinator; and will assist with all aspects of the program.
 Responsibilities will include but are not limited to; beach surveys, nest monitoring, data collection and entry, implementing recovery activities, public outreach and education on beaches and at special events, volunteer coordination, and public speaking.
+Technician must be comfortable engaging the public.
 Technician must be capable of carrying equipment on sand, and walking long distances on sand beaches.
-Technician must be comfortable engaging the public.
-Technician must be comfortable spending long days outdoors.
+Technician must be comfortable spending long days outdoors in hot conditions.

 Most candidates will be in the process of, or have already completed, a B.Sc. in biology or ecology or an equivalent wildlife-related program.